Obesity: What Really Works When it Comes to Losing Weight

 If you must choose a supplement, try the OTC orlistat, mentioned above.
 You also could consider soluble fiber such as blond psyllium.
 In fact, it’s now recommended that people who take orlistat also take blond psyllium to prevent some of the unfortunate gastric side effects of orlistat.

 Blond psyllium is used mainly for constipation, but it also can help lower cholesterol, control diabetes a tiny bit and aid a bit with weight loss.
-Taken with meals, orlistat and blond psyllium reduce fat absorption.
+Taken with meals, orlistat, and blond psyllium reduce fat absorption.

 Yogurt is one of my favorite food recommendations.
-Not only does it contain probiotics, which help our microbiome and immune system, the literature shows that yogurt helps manage weight loss and waist circumference.
+Not only does it contain probiotics, which help our microbiome and immune system, but the literature also shows that yogurt helps manage weight loss and waist circumference.
 I actually prefer higher-fat yogurt to low-fat versions.
 Adding fresh fruit to non-sweetened yogurt is a great way to start your day.
 Or add a pack of instant oatmeal microwaved with soy milk for a healthy and filling breakfast.

 Here are some simple things we can all do to lose or maintain our weight.